To increase the availability of Orchestrator services, you can create a cluster of Orchestrator server instances.

 - Configure the authentication provider.
 See Selecting the Authentication Type.

-- (Optional) On the Orchestrator Node Settings tab of the Orchestrator Cluster Management page, provide values for the Orchestrator node settings and click Save.
+- (Optional) : On the Orchestrator Node Settings page in Control Center, provide values for the Orchestrator node settings and click Save.

 Number of active nodes